pamflow-org/pamflow/docs/source/tutorial/setup.md

  ```sh
    pip install -r requirements-mac.txt
    ```
 if in a mac.
 This might also take a while but fortunatelly it has to be done only once.
-The only step you need to repeat every time you want to use your environment is activating your environment
+The only step you need to repeat every time you want to use your environment is activating it.

-**pamflow** is menat to be used exclusively through a terminal in any operative system, but, optionally, you might find more friendly and confortable to interact with it through a code editor such as VS Code, PyCharm, Spider, Atom or any other of your preference.
+**pamflow** can be used exclusively through a terminal in any operative system, but, optionally, you might find more friendly and confortable to interact with it through a code editor such as VS Code, PyCharm, Spider, Atom or any other of your preference.
 But again, this is completely optional.